Sermitse/GTS_Plugin/README.md

 ```
 CompileDLL.bat
 ```
+If successfull a `Package-Release` folder should exist within the `distribution` folder.
 > **Note:**
 > You must clone the repository using Git.
 > Direct downloads from GitHub (ZIP files) will **not** compile due to missing git data which the build process depends on.